VoltLang/Website/doc/tvpl/c5-statements.md

 ## Do While Statement

-Like a regular `while` statement, except the condition is checked at the end of the loop.
+This is like a regular `while` statement, except the condition is checked at the end of a loop.
 So even a loop with a false condition is executed once.
 Not used a lot, but handy when you need it.

 	import watt.io;